-Course title & Credits Credit di istribution of Eligibility Pre-

-Code Lecture Tutorial Practical/ criteria requisite of

-Practice the course
+Course title & Credits Credit di istribution o Eligibility Pre- Code Lecture Tutorial Practical/ criteria requisite of Practice the course (if any) Risk Management and Insurance (GE-5.1) 4 3 1 - Pass in class 12 th Nil

-(if any)

-Risk 4 3 1 - Pass in Nil

-Management class 12th

-and Insurance

-(GE-5.1)

 Learning Objective: The course aims to provide basic understanding of the concept & classification of risk.
 The student will understand the process of risk management in detail and how insurance acts as a risk management tool.
 It covers the special features of insurance, insurance contracts, and the critical role of law of large numbers.
 This will also act as a stepping-stone for pursuing a higher professional qualification in the fields of risk management and insurance.